BorisHnt/LAN-Messenger-P2P-/README.md

 - Open one client inside **VSCode** and just run it.

 ## UI (both versions)
-- Left panel: discovered rooms (port/room) and a participants list. **Create Room** opens the room-creation window, **Delete** removes a room only if you created it and nobody is inside the room.
+- Left panel: discovered rooms (port/room) and a participants list. **Create Room** opens the room-creation window, **Delete Room** removes a room if you are the creator or the current admin (oldest participant); it also stops advertising and disconnects your local sessions for that room.
 Selecting a room shows known participants (requires the correct code for private rooms).
 - Room creation window: fields for Port / Room name / Code. **Create the Room** checks the port is free on your machine, saves the room locally, and broadcasts it to peers (without revealing the code).
 - Selecting a room fills the fields; set your nickname up top, then **Connect** / **Disconnect**.
 - Messages area + input box at bottom.